BekMart/pile_fansite/README.md

 ### Bugs
 ### - Solved Bugs
 <!--What bugs I found and how i fixed them.-->
+- On the music page, for the album 'In the Corners of a Sphere-Filled Room', there is no track list as it is just an experimental, instrumental piece.
+Therefore, there was no ordered list to target like the other albums on the page.
+    - Initially I just targetted the p element with the same instruction as the ol elements, which was padding-left:650px; , but this just shifted the text to the right, and not alongside the album cover, with the button remaining underneath.
+    - I had to use the clear: right; command to get the text to float on the right hand side of the album which was floating on the left hand side of the page.
+Then the text was aligned with the rest of the page and the button sat where I would expect it to.
 ### - Unfixed Bugs
 <!--You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.-->
+- On the music page, for the album 'Songs Known Together, Alone' the 'listen' button is not in the same position as the others.
+It sits in the middle of the page rather than in the middle of the empty space which sits on the right hand side.
+    - In order to rectify this, I tried to give the specific button an id and move it across to the right but that didn't work.
+    - A clear value was added to a float attribute to try to resolve this but that also didn't respond.
+    - If the margin-bottom was increased further between each of the div elements which contained the album covers, then this would work but it doesn't look great with the rest of the page as it is too spaced out.

 ## Deployment
 - The website was created in Gitpod and deployed to GitHub pages via the terminal.
 Once in GitHub, the steps to deploy were as follows: